-Those street stylin’ sasspots you’re seeing everywhere, chances are they aren’t actually on a street.
-You’re more likely to find them ‘pon the Somerset House cobbles, hanging around, looking super swish/suave/sassy and probably/maybe/definitely hoping to get papped.
+Those street stylers you’re seeing everywhere?
+Chances are they aren’t actually on a street.
+You’re more likely to find them upon the Somerset House cobbles and probably/maybe/definitely hoping to get papped.
 I recommend wearing trainers because hurriedly dodging the hoards is no easy feat.

 2. You’ll meet some really great people and some really shit people.

 I’m a fairly patient person and I’ll give anyone the time of day (last week I spent an entire 45 minutes humouring a drunk man on the bus at 11AM in order to stop him hassling anyone else.
-There’s passages in the bible about people like me: samaritans) but my GOD the ego tripping at LFW has me trippin’.
-On the other hand, you’ll meet some of the worlds most wondrous human beans (I’m talking ’bout you, Maybelline and Loreal!) and they will reinstate your faith in humanity.
+There’s passages in the bible about people like me: samaritans) but my GOD there are assholes in abundance.
+On the other hand, you’ll meet some of the worlds most wondrous human beans (hey, Maybelline!) and they will reinstate your faith in humanity.
 And, in my case, give you free make-up.

 4. Networking?
 Not working.

 “This is IT!
 This is my opportunity to network.
 I am gonna kick social ass and make connections with head honchos.
 Maybe someone will notice my genius.
 Hell, maybe I’ll be running the joint next season!”
 Wrong.
 Well, in my experience, wrong.
-I can be a bit socially inept when I want to be (/all my life) so networking is not as easy as it sounds, especially so when you spend most the season travelling from show to show alone and then frantically hooking up to some rogue wi-fi to do the write-up.
+I can be a bit socially inept at times, so networking is not as easy as it sounds, especially so when you spend most the season travelling from show to show alone and then frantically hooking up to some rogue wi-fi to do the write-up.
 You’re a Lone Ranger, mon frere.
 Own it.

 5. Catwalk shows are major.
 Stood 5th row behind guy with the fedora?
 Not so much.

-There are a lot of glorious and gargantuan ‘fros at fashion week, an amazing array of headwear and even a few living dolls with large rubber heads; so if you want to catch a proper glimpse of the catwalks, I suggest using the ‘zoom’ function on style.com.
+There’s are impressive array of headwear and fashion week, and even a few living dolls with large rubber craniums; so if you want to catch a proper glimpse of the catwalks, I suggest using the ‘zoom’ function on style.com.

 6. Backstage?
 You’re in the way.